ThunFjsch/RadioTelescope/README.md

-# Radio Image Telescop project
+# Radio Image Telescope project

 ## Introduction

-The Radio Telescope utilises a Satelite Dish to scan the night sky controlled with an Embedded interface that communicates with a client.
+The Radio Telescope utilises a Satellite Dish to scan the night sky controlled with an Embedded interface that communicates with a client.
 The Embedded Interface transmits the information gathered to the client.
 After the scan is finished and all the information is transmitted, the client creates an image from the received radio frequencies.

 ## Telescope Controller
-The enviorment to develop the MCU software ist done via rust.
+The enviroment to develop the MCU software is done via rust.
 Therefor I recommend to setup a rust DE with the dependencies required to run everything.
 [Rust Embedded Handbook](https://docs.rust-embedded.org/book/)